 What are the common mistakes people make using online meetings?

-In our experience of working with lengthy transcripts, particularly when your sole focus is the voices coming through, we find that often, a poor set-up leads to some attendees not being heard clearly, be that due to the quality of the recording device or their location and background noise.
-Speakers talking over one another is another hindrance when capturing what is being said, and in a virtual environment, saying, ‘Sorry, I didn’t hear so and so’ isn’t as easy as in a physical setting, which further contributes to loss of cohesion.
+In our experience of working with lengthy transcripts, particularly when your sole focus is the voices coming through, we find that often, a poor set-up leads to some attendees not being heard clearly.
+Speakers talking over one another is another hindrance when capturing what is being said.
+In a virtual environment, saying, ‘Sorry, I didn’t hear so and so’ isn’t as easy as in a physical setting, which further contributes to loss of cohesion.

 What is different about a transcript from VoiceNotes versus another transcription service?

-We don’t believe one audio transcriptionist can deliver accurate transcripts with zero errors so with our service your audio file is first transcribed, then proofread by another UK-based expert in our team.
-Accurate transcripts are essential in business: the omission of the word ‘no’ or mishear of ‘free’ and ‘three’ can change the entire meaning of the sentence.
+VoiceNotes Ltd doesn’t believe one audio transcriptionist can deliver accurate transcripts with zero errors.
+With our service your audio file is first transcribed, then proofread by another UK-based expert in our team.
+Accurate transcripts are essential in business.
+The omission of the word ‘no’ or mishear of ‘free’ and ‘three’ can change the entire meaning of the sentence.
 Transcribing Zoom meetings is no different from transcribing a board meeting or meeting with legal/HR consequences, so you need two or more experts to deliver your transcript.

 Re-launching of the proofreading and copy-editing service

-As an addition to audio transcription, the VoiceNotes team are also experts in proofreading or copy-editing written documents, websites, client letters, templates, CVs, T&Cs etc, so we relaunched this service alongside the audio transcription service.
+As an addition to audio transcription, the VoiceNotes team are also experts in proofreading or copy-editing.
+This can be used forwritten documents, websites, client letters, templates, CVs, T&Cs.
+We relaunched this service alongside the audio transcription service.